WellyZhang/README.md/README.md

 ## Lists

 ### Bullet Points
-Preface each line with an asterist \* to
+Preface each line with an asterisk \* to
 * make
 * a
 * list.